OpenBB-finance/OpenBB/openbb_platform/extensions/store/README.md

 ### Restore Data

 Restore data from the Store extension by using the `get_store` method.
-The archive is validated against a signature before opening.
+Each archive and pickled object are validated against a signature before opening.

 ```python
 data.store.get_store("nvdaMetrics")